jooyoungho/apple-token-revoke-in-firebase/README.md

       }
       ...
-      Delete other member information from the database...
+      //Delete other member information from the database...
+      FirebaseAuthentication.shared.signOut()
     }

   ```